How to Make Fun Easter Traditions with Cascarones

 How to Make Your Own Cascarones

-Not only are the Cascarones fun to play with, they are also a fun family activity to make.
+Not only are the cascarones fun to play with, they are also a fun family activity to make.
 These confetti filled eggs are really easy to make.
-Remember, the Pre-K students made them for their festival.
-Here are the steps:
+Remember, the Pre-K students made them for their school festival.
+If you want to make your own cascarones, follow these steps:

-- Chip the tip of the eggs off, making holes on the very top of each egg – about 1/2 an inch.
+- Chip the wider end of the eggs off, making small holes on the very top of each egg – about 1/2 an inch.

 - Empty the eggs into a container.
 You can use the eggs for cooking later.

-- Rinse the eggs well, and put them upside down to drain and dry completely.
+- Rinse the empty shells well, and put them upside down to drain and dry completely.

-- Dye the eggs according to the package directions, and let them dry.
+- Dye the eggs according to the package directions or with food coloring, and let them dry.
+(Vibrant colors are great!)

 - Put a small amount of glue around the hole on the eggs.

-- Secure a small piece of tissue paper to the glue on the top of the eggs.
+- Cut small squares out of a piece of tissue paper ahead of time.
+Secure the small tissue paper squares to the glue on the top of the eggs.

 - After the glue dries, they are ready to go.